-Make up lesson(s) must be Completed within the Same Term.
+Make-up lesson(s) must be booked directly with Ballet51 and to be Completed within the Same Term.

-You can make up lesson(s) in advance as long as you complete the number of lessons you registered for within the same term.
+You can attend make-up lesson(s) In Advance as long as you complete the number of lessons you registered for within the same term.

-Make up lesson(s) cannot be brought forward to the next term unless it is for medical reasons that require a long period of rest that extends beyond the current term.
+Term or make-up lesson(s) cannot be brought forward (transfer) to the next term unless it is for medical reasons that require a long period of rest that extends beyond the current term.

 A copy of the relevant Medical Certificate or letter from your doctor is to be emailed to Ballet51 Dance Studio.

-Lesson(s) brought forward for the above reason can only be done once.
+Lesson(s) brought forward (transferred) for the above reason can only be done once.

-Exception: If the class you’re registered is Full, you will Not be able to transfer to another term.
+Exception: If the class you’re registered is Full, you will only be allowed to transfer 50% of your unused lessons (rounded up to nearest integer) to another term.
+So, if you have 3 lessons left, you can transfer 2 lessons to the next term.
 There are opportunity costs incurred here as your slot could have been given to someone else.
-Hence, it's best to find a replacement for your slot as the slot was previously reserved for you.
+Hence, it's best to find a replacement for your slot as that slot was previously reserved Only for you.